instantlinux/docker-tools/images/mariadb-galera/README.md

 The container exposes ports 3306, 4567 and 4568 on the ingress network.
-An internal network is needed for cluster-sync traffic and/or backups (use xtrabackup, or the mysqldump container provided here).
+An internal network is needed for cluster-sync traffic and/or backups (use mariabackup, or the mysqldump container provided here).
 In order to enable connections directly to each cluster member for troubleshooting, if you're running a recent version of Docker you can override the ingress load-balancer thus: